Best practices from Krauthammer top consultants

 Krauthammer Managing Partner, Thijs Westerkamp summarizes this challenge simply as “doing more with less”.
 He says that the economic crisis has put margins under pressure, forcing companies to change their sales strategies, pricing and market approach.
 “In mature countries, you need to sell more but with less people and activity.
 In less mature countries, your sales professionals need to be up-skilled from transactional selling to consultancy-based selling.”

 Krauthammer’s Senior Consultant Olivier Conq, reveals the key to achieving more with smaller teams is “creating conditions for collective and individual success, while rewarding performance to attract and keep new talent on board.”

-Pascale Bauer, Director Central Europe shares this insight: “To recruit good people who stay for a minimum 5 years, you need to always be available to listen.
+Pascale Bauer, former Director Central Europe shares this insight: “To recruit good people who stay for a minimum 5 years, you need to always be available to listen.
 Be interested in them as people – if you don’t invest enough time with your team and develop them, you’ll regret it later.”

 The managing-motivating mix